LeeMorinUCF/QMB6358F20/demo_02_programming_intro/README.md

 <img src="ASCII-Table.png" width="500"/>

+The interpreter or compiler for a particular language will translate variables into these binary formats for the C.P.U. to execute commands.

-Now we have many objects to work with.
+We have many objects to work with.
-Now what can we do with them?
+Now, what can we do with them?

 ## Verbs